glasswalk3r/docker-metabase-relayd/README.md

 This is not the ideal, but it will work.
-Although the data transferred is basically public, the issue lies in not being sure you are transferring test data to the right place.
+Although the data transferred is basically public, the issue lies in not being sure you are transferring test reports data to the right place.

 ## References